EmmanuelJanssens/AMT_2021/README.md

 ### Platform

-The app is going to be developed in J2EE.
-The J2EE platform consists of a set of services, APIs, and protocols that provide the functionality for developing multitiered, Web-based applications.
+The app is going to be developed in Spring.
+Spring consists of a set of services, APIs, and protocols that provide the functionality for developing multitiered, Web-based applications.

 ### Database

-//To be decided by the group
+The app use MySql for the database.

 ### Reverse proxy